ibireme/yyjson/doc/Building.md

 ------
 # Import Manually
-`yyjson` aims to provide a cross-platform json library, so it was written in ANSI C (actually C99, but compatible with strict C89).
-You cay copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.
+`yyjson` aims to provide a cross-platform JSON library, so it was written in ANSI C (actually C99, but compatible with strict C89).
+You can copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.

-If you get compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?assignees=&labels=&template=bug_report.md).
+If you get a compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md).

 # Use CMake to build a library
 Clone repository and create build directory: